 1876 Fort Sam Houston established as new quartermaster depot.

-1880s King William, first residential suburb, begins to be developed by German immigrants.
+1880s King William, first residential suburb, is developed by German immigrants.

 1939-40 Works Project Administration builds River Walk, based on plans drawn up in 1929 by architect Robert H. H. Hugman.

-1998 Opening of the Nelson A. Rockefeller Center for Latin American Art, a three-story, $11-million addition to the San Antonio Museum of Art; reopening of the Empire Theatre.
+1998 Opening of the Nelson A. Rockefeller Center for Latin American Art, a three-story, $11-million addition to the San Antonio Museum of Art.

 1999 San Antonio Spurs outgrow the Alamodome; funding approved for the new SBC Center.
-Spurs win the NBA championship.
+Spurs win the first of many NBA championships.

-2002 Opening of SBC Center, new home to the Spurs, the rodeo, and more; now called AT&T center.
+2002 Opening of SBC Center, new home to the Spurs, the rodeo, and more; now called AT&T Center.
+Silver Ventures purchases the shuttered Pearl Brewery property and begins its renovation and adaptive reuse projects.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.